Akash-Perla/ASIC-Design/README.md

 At this point, both the transistors are in saturation region, means both are turned on and have high chances of current flowing directly from VDD to Ground called Leakage current.

-To find the switching threshold
+To find the switching threshold:

 ```
 Vin in 0 2.5